 • Bad Partnerships: Not securing popular artists or collectors means, by extension, the project had less credibility or users.

-• Token Value Reduction: Without active users and with poor liquidity, tokens lost nearly all of their value, making this airdrop another unprofitable one.
+• Token Value Reduction: Without active users and poor liquidity, tokens lost nearly all their value, making this airdrop another unprofitable one.

 The Impact of Failed Airdrops on Investors and Projects in 2024

-In 2024, the failure rates of airdrops in the crypto industry have increased significantly and left many investors feeling really disappointed; this has tarnished the reputation of using effective token distribution strategies.
+In 2024, the failure rates of airdrops in the crypto industry have increased significantly and left many investors disappointed, tarnishing the reputation of using effective token distribution strategies.
 Crypto airdrops were once considered potent ways of attracting users and building momentum.
-Today, with the failure of crypto airdrops, these cases have drastically affected not only investors but also projects themselves.
-This article goes into great detail about repercussions entailing from such failures, why airdrops fail in 2024, and lessons to be learned moving forward from this wave of unprofitable airdrops.
+Today, with the failure of crypto airdrops, these cases have drastically affected investors and projects.
+This article details the repercussions of such failures, why airdrops failed in 2024, and lessons to be learned moving forward from this wave of unprofitable airdrops.

 The Investor’s Perspective: Risks and Financial Losses

-Historically, airdrops have been seen by many investors as an investment opportunity with little risk-a chance to get free tokens that will someday moon.
+Historically, many investors have seen airdrops as an investment opportunity with little risk- a chance to get free tokens that will someday moon.
 However, some failed airdrops in 2024 proved this wrong.
-Although the initial investment is not lost directly, time and energy invested in securing airdrops, together with speculative hope for future profits, is always burned when an airdrop fails.
+Although the initial investment is not lost directly, time and energy invested in securing airdrops and speculative hope for future profits are always burned when an airdrop fails.

 1. Worthless Tokens and Unprofitable Airdrops

 Unsatisfactory crypto airdrops often result in the issued tokens not retaining any value.
 Throughout 2024, several tokens airdropped crashed into oblivion, rendering valueless whatever participants of the event had received.
-The causes ranged from market oversaturation to project mismanagement, but the same result came out-investors who wished to see token appreciation found themselves holding unprofitable airdrops that had no financial value.
+The causes ranged from market oversaturation to project mismanagement.
+Still, the same result came out-investors who wished to see token appreciation found themselves holding unprofitable airdrops with no financial value.

 1. Speculation and Token Dumps

 Another important reason for the unprofitability of the airdrop was speculation by the recipients.
-The majority of the recipients of an airdrop rushed to sell the token at the first opportunity they had, resulting in over-supply, which consequently forced down the prices.
+Most of the recipients of an airdrop rushed to sell the token at the first opportunity, resulting in over-supply and consequently forcing down the prices.
 This phenomenon turned many airdrops into mere speculation wherein the short-term traders benefited at the expense of long-term holders.
 In those cases, even the genuine projects saw their tokens crash within seconds as recipients dumped them immediately.

 1. Vulnerability to frauds and scams

 Crypto-airdrop scams first gained prominent momentum in 2024.
 It used the promise of free tokens to lure unwary participants into divulging personal information, private keys, or even cryptocurrency.
-The free tokens proved outright costly for many investors who signed up with the hope of gaining an advantage.
-Such incidents have not only dented the reputation of genuine projects but also eroded the trust in the very concept of airdrops themselves.
+The free tokens proved costly for many investors who signed up to gain an advantage.
+Such incidents have not only dented the reputation of genuine projects but also eroded the trust in the concept of airdrops.

 The Project’s Perspective: Loss of Credibility and Community Trust

-The repercussions of not doing so successfully in 2024 are dire when considering the crypto projects’ brand reputation and trust from the community.
-After all, airdrops are meant to generate buzz, create users, and drive momentum to the listing of the token or the launch of the platform.
-This is where the failure of the giveaway extends far beyond the damage to just the token.
+The repercussions of not doing so successfully in 2024 are dire, considering the crypto projects’ brand reputation and community trust.
+After all, airdrops are meant to generate buzz, create users, and drive momentum toward the token’s listing or platform launch.
+This is where the giveaway’s failure extends far beyond the damage to just the token.

 1. Loss of Credibility